ashmitaggarwal2006/angryBirds-stage8/README.md

-# angryBirds-stage8
+# angryBirdsStage2.5
-created score and changing the background using API
+Angry Birds stage 2.5 with Class Inheritance and Images